 But be aware that it is a pioneering venture....
 Once in awhile there might be issues with brand new vehicles, as in most any new venture.

 We were told that the new 2009 VWs are not compatable with 100% biodiesl, but they told us the same thing about the 2006s, and we have 13, with virtually NO problems relating to biodiesel.
 Using biodieslel helps keeps the engine cleaner, thus one must change the fuel filter more often, and if you change to biodiesel from a car that has a lot of miles on regular petroleum diesel, you will have to change the fuel filter a lot as the biodiesel cleans out all the build up from regular diesel, which can be extensive!

 One also has to be smart about using biodiesel

 Our biodiesel is made by Pacific Biodiesel, who has been making biodiesel for decades, and probably is the cleanest biodiesel possible.
 Their biodiesel is tested constantly and kept better than the standards for selling fuel.
 If you would use just any biodiesel, in your engine, made by anyone, or made in someones garage, you are more likely to have issues...

 Is the use of Biodiesel covered under engine warranties?

 Manufacturer warranties cover defects in material and workmanship, and those warranties extend to engines burning Biodiesel.
 These warranties do not cover engine problems related to fuel of any kind.
 Tests and demonstrations, however, have shown that biodiesel is no different from petroleum diesel in terms of engine performance and wear.

 Is Biodiesel cost effective?

-Biodiesel is also extensively used in Europe, especially
+Biodiesel is used extensively in Europe, especially Germany and France.

 Who else can benefit from Biodiesel?